 Direction

-The Birglandtrail marking leads you out of the village in the direction of Wurmrausch.
-At the bus stop, turn left and after the right-hand bend, walk straight on for another 200 m through the long village.
-At the crossroads, go straight up the grassy path.
-Further up, leave the wooden hut on the wider path over to the left.
+The Birglandtrail markings lead you out of the village in the direction of Wurmrausch.
+Turn left at the bus stop and walk straight on for approx. 200 metres through the long village after the right-hand bend.
+At the crossroads, continue straight ahead up the grassy path.
+Further up, the wooden house on the wider path remains on the left.
 Our narrower path goes straight up.
-On the right, very regular trees of the same size catch the eye: poplars are cultivated here for sustainable heating with wood chips.
+On the right, trees of the same size standing very regularly catch the eye: poplars are cultivated here for sustainable heating with woodchippings.
 Now comes the most rustic part of the trail, it gets really steep and rooty!
-Suitable footwear and at least a little surefootedness are recommended on the sometimes steeply ascending or descending paths.
-In addition, another highlight awaits you on the 500 - 600 m high mountain ridge: marked, next to the Birgland Trail markings, with No. 34 as the Magic Forest Orchid Trail.
-You will wind your way up 100 metres of altitude on the forest root path, past the already familiar typical "moss balls" over to high, yet narrow climbing rock walls.
+Suitable footwear and at least a little sure-footedness are recommended on the sometimes steeply ascending or descending paths.
+Another highlight awaits you on the 500 - 600 metre high mountain ridge: marked, in addition to the Birgland Trail markings, with no. 34 as the Magic Forest Orchid Trail.
+You wind your way up 100 metres in altitude on the forest root path, past the typical "moss balls" you already know and over to the tall but narrow climbing rock faces.

 Enchanted Forest Orchid Trail

-From about mid-May to mid-June, the yellow lady's slipper blooms, a rarity elsewhere.
-Here it finds ideal conditions, as it needs light partial shade, changing humidity, lean, and above all loose calcareous soils.
-In order for it to continue to exist, it is very important to maintain the loose soils and not to compact them by careless treading.
-The enchanting accompanying plants, such as the blue columbine, the black-fruited St. Christopher's wort and other orchid species, such as the flyweed, the nestwort, the two-leaved wood hyacinth and the green wood hyacinth, also called mountain wood hyacinth, make this site really valuable.
+The yellow lady's slipper, a rarity elsewhere, blooms from around mid-May to mid-June.
+It finds ideal conditions here, as it needs light partial shade, varying moisture, poor and, above all, loose limestone soil.
+To ensure that it can continue to exist, it is very important to maintain the loose soil and not compact it through careless trampling.
+What makes this location really valuable are the magical accompanying plants, such as the blue columbine, the black-fruited St. Christopher's orchid and other orchid species, such as the fly orchid, the nest orchid, the two-leaved wood hyacinth and the green wood hyacinth, also known as the mountain wood hyacinth.

-Because this idyll is threatened, we have a very big request to all photographers and all passers-by: Please stay on the paths so that we can preserve these unique beauties!
+Because this idyll is under threat, we have a big request to all photographers and passers-by: Please stay on the paths so that we can preserve these unique beauties!
 Unfortunately, footsteps compact the loose forest soil that is so important for them.
-Vital CO² and water can no longer penetrate into compacted, trampled soil.
+In compacted, hard-packed soil, vital CO² and water can no longer penetrate.

 Lichtenegg 2